API Reference

 Notes

 Provides a differentiable interface to the CUDA-accelerated Siddon ray-tracing method with interpolation for 3D cone beam geometry.
 Rays emanate from a point X-ray source to a 2D detector array capturing volumetric projection data.
-The forward pass computes 3D projections, and the backward pass computes gradients via adjoint 3D backprojection.
-Requires significant GPU memory.
+The forward pass computes 3D projections.
+The backward pass returns the pure adjoint P^T of the forward projector - a Siddon ray-driven scatter with trilinear interpolation weights and no distance weighting - so that P^T is the mathematically correct gradient of y = P(x) with respect to x.
+Analytical FDK distance weighting is handled separately in cone_weighted_backproject, not here.

 Examples